feniljain/knowledge-base/life/README.md

 - Be kind whenever possible.
 It is always possible. - Dalai Lama
 - Today I will do what others won't, so tomorrow I can do what others can't. - Jerry Rice
 - Never look back unless you are planning to go that way. - Henry David Thoreau
+- Striving for excellence motivates you; striving for perfection is demoralizing. - Harriet Braiker
+- One of the greatest discoveries a person makes is to find they can do what they were afraid they couldn't do. - Henry Ford
+- Be curious about everything.
+Never stop learning.
+Never stop growing. - Caley Alyssa
+- Know your limits but never stop trying to exceed them.
+- Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less. - Marie Curie
+- Use the talents you possess, for the woods would be very silent if no birds sang except the best. - Henry Van Dyke
+- Strength does not come from winning.
+Your struggles develop your strengths. - Arnold Schwarzenegger
+- Knowing is not enough, we must apply.
+Willing is not enough, we must do. - Johann Wolfgang von Goethe
+- The only real mistake is the one from which we learn nothing. - Henry Ford

 ## Books: